linjekoll/web-client/README.md

 - Probably contains a canvas for Raphael and info like end stations and line name
 - Iterates through the Line collection to find typical travel times and calculates relative pixel distances

+### Stop
+- Draws itself as a dot and a text.
+- Params: needs a shape and a reference to its paper/canvas

 ### Vehicle
 - Reacts to events in the Vehicle model:
   - change:time: if vehicle is moving, change animation to reflect new time.
 Otherwise, do nothing?